algolab-quantique/pauliarray/documentation/source/tutorials/commutators.rst

 Ising Hamiltonian
 ---------------------------------

-The system we will be considering at is an ensemble of spins on a graph defined by the following edges.
+The system we will be considering is an ensemble of spins on a graph defined by the following edges.

 .. code:: python